Call: 2023

 Crime

-Róisín appears regularly in the Crown, Magistrates’ and Youth Courts.
+Róisín appears regularly in the Crown, Magistrates’ and Youth Courts, and has appeared unled in the Court of Appeal.
 She is a Grade 1 CPS Prosecutor and accepts both prosecution and defence work.
-She is particularly interested in youth justice, having completed ICCA training, Advocacy for Children in Conflict with the Law.
+She particularly welcomes instructions in cases which may engage issues of human trafficking or modern slavery, having worked in this area at the AIRE Centre prior to coming to the bar.

 Notable cases include: